Courses at Cambridge

 The Cambridge Advantage: Flexibility and choice

 If you already know what you want to focus on, you can start to specialise early on at Cambridge.
-However, if you don’t have a clear idea of the options you want to take just yet, our courses allow you to delay specialising until you've had the chance to fully explore the breadth of your subject and confirmed which areas you're most interested in.
+However, if you don’t have a clear idea of the options you want to take just yet, our courses allow you to delay specialising until you've had the chance to fully explore the breadth of your subject and confirm which areas you're most interested in.
 Either way, by graduation you'll have developed the same depth of understanding and specialist knowledge as graduates of more narrowly focused courses elsewhere.

 Our courses are divided into 'Parts', with each Part lasting one or two years.